qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 tools to analyze and create new features based on the properties of the input features or their relations with other features (within the same layer or not).
-While the common behavior is to create new layers as outputs, some algorithms also allow to modify the input layer.
+While the common behavior is to create new layers as outputs, some algorithms also allow modifications to the input layer.
 This is a handy way to automate multiple features modification using advanced and complex operations.

 To edit features in-place: